 Cancer-Pain.org [Internet].
 New York: Association of Cancer Online Resources, Inc.; c2000-01 [updated 2002 May 16; cited 2002 Jul 9].
 Available from: http://www.cancer-pain.org/.

-Acknowledgements, as well as information regarding funding sources, should be provided.
+Acknowledgments, as well as information regarding funding sources, should be provided.

 Each table should be given at appropriate places within the text rather than at the end, numbered in sequence with the body of the text.
 Tables should be headed with a short, descriptive caption.
 They should be formatted with horizontal lines only; vertical ruled lines are not required.
-Footnotes to tables should be indicated with a), b), c) etc. and typed on the same page as the table.
+Footnotes to tables should be indicated with a), b), c), etc., and typed on the same page as the table.

 Should be on separate pages but not inserted within the text.
 All figures must be referred to in the text and numbered with Arabic numerals in the sequence in which they are cited.
 All the photographs should be submitted as separate JPEG images.
 Each figure must be accompanied by a legend explaining the contents of the figure.
-Graphs and bar diagrams should preferably be prepared using Microsoft Excel and submitted as Excel graph pasted in Word.
-Keys to symbols, abbreviations, arrows, numbers or letters used in the illustrations should not be written on the illustration itself but should be clearly explained in the legend.
+Graphs and bar diagrams should preferably be prepared using Microsoft Excel and submitted as an Excel graph pasted in Word.
+Keys to symbols, abbreviations, arrows, numbers, or letters used in the illustrations should not be written on the illustration itself but should be clearly explained in the legend.
 Avoid inserting a box with the key to symbols, in the figure or below the figure.
 All Tables and Figures captions and legends should be typed on a separate page.

 Manuscripts accepted for publication are copy edited for grammar, punctuation, print style, and format.
 Page proofs are sent to the corresponding author through e-mail.
 They must carefully check and return the revised manuscript within 72 hours.
 It is the responsibility of the corresponding author to ensure that the galley proof is to be returned without delay with correction.
-In case of any delay, authors are responsible for the contents appeared in their published manuscripts.
+In case of any delay, authors are responsible for the contents that appeared in their published manuscripts.

 IJCH is open access journals and authors will keep the copyright.
 Authors can use the final published manuscript to disseminate the knowledge at various platforms; however, the journal should be given due credit at such platforms.